wp-plugins/wordpress-simple-survey/readme.txt

 == Installation ==

-1. Upload plugin to the 'wp-content/plugins/' directory
+1. Upload plugin to the 'wp-content/plugins/' directory.
+Ensure that there is only one WPSS folder and it is named "wordpress-simple-survey".
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Once activated the new menu item: WPSS Options, is created
 4. Configure your options, make sure to select the number of questions you want and click 'Update'